sdumetz/node-evdev/README.md

 ## How it works

+### Internals
 Basics are simple : read from evdev character devices in /dev/input.
 Everything around is just utility functions : open files from regex.

+### Demo App

+    node index.js event-<your_event_type>

+Will output keyPresses from matched devices.
+This app is dead simple on purpose to be easily customizable without having to read tons of source code.

 ## Options